The Wild, Wild World of Breastfeeding a Baby

 But in the end, breastfeeding my baby blew the books' covers off their spines.
 My baby and I followed no book; we followed our guts.

-Being an older mom, being a breastfeeding mom-- being, let's face it, an anxious, older, unconventional, take-it-to-extremes breastfeeding mom--makes for tumultuous breastfeeding.
+Being an older mom—being, let's face it, an anxious, older, unconventional, take-it-to-extremes breastfeeding mom—makes for tumultuous breastfeeding.

 So here's how the breastfeeding thing went down for me.

 If you think breast milk always ends up in babies, let me expand your thinking.

 Breast milk gets on everything.
 Shirts and carpets and tabletops and shiny appliances.
 In the eye.
 On the pets.
 In both its fresh and semi-digested form, breast milk quickly soaks everybody's clothing.
 Windows and mirrors get splattered.
 Bags of breast milk clutter the freezer, burst, and overflow inside the fridge.

 The breast is a hose, the house its garden.
 The stuff that comes out is stickier than jelly and messier than barbecued ribs.

 Hey, here's a flash!
 I'm still pregnant!
 I think it's called the fourth trimester of pregnancy, or extended pregnancy, or something like that, which means, “you aren't out of the zone yet, sister.”
 Because during breastfeeding, a woman's normal hormonal state (whatever mythical beast that is) never actually resumes; one remains in a sort of twilight zone of extended pregnancy.
 Hormonal fluctuations are now the rule, and the new mom must obey.